oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-16-externalpropertyfilereference-object.md

 > NOTE: This information is useful to a SARIF consumer that needs to locate the item at a specified array index in an externalized array-valued property.
 Without this information, the consumer would have to open in turn each external property file belonging to that property, counting the number of array elements in each, until it reached the file containing the desired element.

-> EXAMPLE: In EXAMPLE 1 in [sec](#properties), the array-valued property `results` is divided into two files, the first containing 10,000 elements and the second containing 4,277 elements.
+> EXAMPLE 1: In EXAMPLE 1 in [sec](#properties), the array-valued property `results` is divided into two files, the first containing 10,000 elements and the second containing 4,277 elements.
 A SARIF consumer that needs to access element 12,000 knows immediately that it is contained in the second file, at index 2,000.